 The ‘thinking part of the brain’ (the neocortex), becomes less active and shuts down.
 At times of danger, we become overwhelmed by feelings and impulses and we don’t think about or contextualise our experiences – we simply react to the danger rather than thinking about it.
 This evolutionary response to danger takes the fast route via the amygdala, rather than the longer thinking route via the cortex, which has aided our survival.
 After the danger has passed, the normal response is for the thinking brain to then react, regulate responses, plan, problem solve, and allow arousal levels to return to baseline.

-The amygdala is over-sensitive and the capacity of the thinking brain is reduced in individuals who have been exposed to trauma in childhood and develop complex PTSD.
+The amygdala is over-sensitive and the capacity of the thinking brain is reduced in people who've been exposed to trauma in childhood and develop CPTSD.
 Memories have not been processed and fully integrated into autobiographical memory and they remain stuck in implicit (feeling) memory.
 Flashbacks and re-living of the trauma occur because the amygdala has kicked in and the hippocampus has gone ‘offline’ and is unable to contextualise the memory in the moment.
 Traumatic memories are therefore ‘re-experienced’ rather than ‘remembered’

-The neurological systems that process emotions are significantly compromised in individuals who have experienced chronic childhood trauma:
+The neurological systems that process emotions are significantly compromised in people who've experienced chronic childhood trauma: